Fundamental relations for anomalous thermoelectric transport coefficients in the non-linear regime

+where we have considered only the first term for $\alpha^{\prime}_{cd}$ (where the higher-order terms are smaller by the successive higher-order directive of the zero temperature BCD, see Eq.~(11)).
+Eq.~(\ref{eq:Motts_NL}) is the Mott relation in the non-linear regime which shows a finite value for the NLANE ($\alpha^{\prime}$) even at zero temperature.
+In contrast to the linear regime, where the Nernst coefficient is proportional to the \textit{derivative} of the Hall coefficient (see Eq.~(8)), in the non-linear regime, the corresponding anomalous coefficients are directly proportional to each other.
+Therefore, we find that, remarkably, the intrinsic non-linearity introduces a derivative in the Wiedemann-Franz law while it removes the same from the Mott relation.
+These formulas can be directly tested in experiments in TR invariant but inversion broken systems where the anomalous coefficients are zero in the linear regime by symmetry.

-We consider a model Hamiltonian of tilted 2D Dirac cones, which captures the low energy properties of the strained transition metal dichalcogenides monolayer.
+{{\em Non-linear transport coefficients for 2D massive Dirac fermions}}---We consider a model Hamiltonian of tilted 2D Dirac cones \cite{Sajedeh_2017_TMDCs,Kin_2016_TMDCs}, which captures the low energy properties of various Dirac materials, such as the surface of topological crystalline insulators and strained transition metal dichalcogenides.
 The corresponding model Hamiltonian can be written as

 Here, $v_F$ is the Fermi velocity, $\Delta$ is the energy band gap opened at the $\pm \bm{K}$-valley, $\alpha$ is the tilting parameter and $\tau_{x,y,z,0}$ represent Pauli matrices.
-The wave vector $\bm{k}$ is measured from the valley center $\pm \bm{K}$ with index $s= \pm 1$ (which also indicates the opposite chirality of the Dirac Fermions).
-Note that the two massive Dirac cones $H_{s=\pm1}$ are mapped to each other by the TR symmetry.
-Due to the non-zero tilting along $k_y$-axes, only the single mirror plane $\mathcal{M}_x$ that takes $k_x \to -k_x$ is preserved, in which case, the non-linear effects are allowed to exist\cite{Inti_2015_BCD,Nandy_sysmetris_2019}.
+The wave vector $\bm{k}$ is measured from the valley center $\pm \bm{K}$ with index $s= \pm 1$ (which also indicates the opposite chirality of the Dirac fermions).
+Note that the Hamiltonian in Eq.~(17) is TR invariant and the two massive Dirac cones $H_{s=\pm1}$ are mapped to each other by the TR symmetry.